-One aspect of the redundancy process that employers can find challenging in practice is the requirement to offer suitable alternative employment to employees at risk of being made redundant.
+One aspect of the redundancy process that employers can find challenging in practice is the requirement to offer suitable alternative employment.

 An employer undergoing a redundancy exercise must offer suitable alternative employment to any employees who are at risk of redundancy if such a position is available or becomes available during the redundancy process.
 If a suitable alternative role is available, an employer cannot make the employee redundant without offering it to them.